apptainer/singularity-admindocs/installation.rst

 share.

-If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesytems support atomic rename, do not run ``singularity`` in parallel using remote container URLs.
+If you are not certain that your ``$HOME`` or ``SINGULARITY_CACHEDIR`` filesystems support atomic rename, do not run ``singularity`` in parallel using remote container URLs.
 Instead use ``singularity pull`` to create a local SIF image, and then run this SIF image in a parallel step.
 An alternative is to use the ``--disable-cache`` option, but this will